Skip to content

 What Will I Learn in a Basic Operations Firefighter Certificate Program?

 The Basic Operations Firefighter program provides essential training for individuals pursuing certification by the Illinois Office of the State Fire Marshal (OSFM).
-The program covers various fundamental topics, including fire behavior, building construction, safety protocols, communication, and using self-contained breathing apparatus (SCBA).
+The program covers various fundamental topics, including fire behavior, building construction, safety protocols, communication, and using a self-contained breathing apparatus (SCBA).
 Additionally, you will receive training on fire extinguisher usage, ropes and knots, and an introduction to essential courses like Courage to Be Safe and the National Incident Management System (NIMS).

 The curriculum also explores critical fire service concepts, such as life safety initiatives, fire control, ventilation, ladder operations, hoses and nozzles, water supply, search and rescue, and fire prevention.
 Basic first aid and CPR techniques are taught alongside fire detection systems.
 Upon completing the program, you will be eligible to take the State Fire Marshal Certification Test.